CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 It's also interesting to compare the performance with and without visualization.
 It seems like adding the visualization just slightly decreases the total performance evenly for low boid counts, but this effect is less pronounced for high boid counts.
 This again makes sense because for low boid counts, drawing the visualization takes up much of the time and compute compared to the calculation of the boids' position and velocity.
 However, for higher boid counts, this position/velocity calculation is proportionally much larger than the time needed to draw the visualization, so adding it or removing it doesn't make as much of a difference.

 There is another intriguing part of this data, and that's that the performance for Uniform and Coherent actually _increases_ slightly for around 500 to 1000 boids (see the bolded cells in the data).
 There is a possibility this is just due to a random variation in the workload of my computer, but it's also worth considering if there could be other causes.
-One potential explanation for this occurance is that TODO!!!.
+One potential explanation for this occurance is that with fewer than 1000 boids, we are undersaturating the GPU, and it doesn't have enough work to do (so it's partially idle).
+As a result, it's wasting time and compute.
+However, when we have more boids, there are enough threads running so that the GPU is saturated and doing everything it can.
+This would cause the performance to go up, but then as the number of boids increases further, of course the performance would stop dropping again.

 ### Block Size vs. Performance